 Rather than piggyback off of one of the better-known software providers, Pala Poker has built its own proprietary client.
-The platform is currently in beta, so it wouldn’t be quite fair to judge it against its more established, polished competitors.
+The platform has just made the jump from beta to gold, so it wouldn’t be quite fair to judge it against its more established, polished competitors.
 That said, here are my initial thoughts.

 Aesthetically, the tables look nice, and have an almost PokerStars-style sleekness to them.
 Unfortunately, the cards are a similar color to the background and blend in a bit, which sometimes makes it difficult to see at a glance which opponents still hold cards.

 This wouldn’t be an issue if we had the option of changing theme colors and backgrounds for the table, but unfortunately, that is not yet an option.
-Customizability is basically nonexistent in Pala Poker, but there is a good chance that this is just a result of it still being in early beta.
+Customizability is basically nonexistent in Pala Poker, but there is a good chance that this will improve over time

 The gameplay worries me a bit, specifically the lag I experience when playing.
 Using the arrows provided to make your bets is tough when a second or two delay occurs between your click and the bet adjustment.

 Couple that with a quick and unforgiving time bank and you really need to be on your toes and ready to act at all times when you are in a hand.
 Timing out of a big pot because you can’t get your bet in due to a lag is enough to tilt anyone!